 Unlike ordinal data, interval data always take numerical values where the distance between two points on the scale is standardised and equal.
 Also, arithmetic operations can be performed on interval data.

 However, these operations are limited to addition and subtraction.
-An example of interval data is the data collected on a thermometer—its gradation or markings are equidistant.

 Here are some of the characteristics of interval data: